-The expected stock option term is calculated for stock options granted using the "simplified" method.
+The expected stock option term is calculated for stock options granted using the "simplified" method for awards that qualify as "plain-vanilla" options.
 Changes in the determination of each of the inputs can affect the fair value of the stock options granted and the results of operations of the Company.